 3. Logging in a client application

-Firstly, if you want to enable logging on the client side you need to include a logging implementation in your application which supports the the SLF4J facade.
+Firstly, if you want to enable logging on the client side you need to include a logging implementation in your application which supports the SLF4J facade.
 Taking Log4J2 as an example logging implementation, since it used by the broker, when using Maven your client and logging dependencies might be e.g.:

 <dependency>